How to: Test a Private Method

 You can test both public and private methods using unit tests.
 As with public methods, unit tests for private methods are created automatically when you generate tests from the code you want to test.

-Although you can manually code unit tests to test any method, this task is more difficult for private than for public methods because it requires a better understanding of the intricacies of reflection.
-You will therefore find it better to generate tests for private methods instead of coding them by hand.
+Although you can manually code unit tests to test any method, this task is more difficult for private than for public methods because it requires a deeper understanding of the intricacies of reflection.
+You will therefore find it advantageous to generate tests for private methods instead of coding them by hand.

 To generate a unit test for a private method